Elytra15/Bingo/README.md

 - Update countdown timer and timezone, Row: 257
 - Update countdown text example "Timer ening in: 10 Days", Row: 267
 - Update countdown ended text example "Countdown ended!", Row: 261
+- To add a image on the top of the screen, add a image called Logo.png or add text on row: 92